Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

     - This information may not be available for anonymous data - consult with your IRB
   - Are there nonsensical responses for open-ended questions?
   - Are there nonsensical responses to attention or logic checking questions?
+  - Are responses consistent across repeated questions?

 Some of these checks can be performed programmatically (i.e., you can write a validation script in a program such as R, and run that script on a recurring schedule during data collection to check for things such as values out of range).
 Other checks may be a manual check of data (e.g., such as downloading your data on a recurring schedule and reviewing open-ended questions for nonsensical responses).
 If errors are found, consider revising your instrument to prevent future errors if this is possible without jeopardizing the consistency of your data.

+> **Note** <br> <br>
+All of the web-based data collection efforts in this chapter assume you are making a private link that you are sharing with a targeted list (e.g., students in a classroom, teachers in a school).
+However, there may be times when you need to publicly recruit and collect data for your study and this opens your instrument up for a plethora of data quality issues.
+Bots, fraudulent data, and incoherent or synthetic responses are all issues that can plague your online data collection efforts, particularly with crowdsourcing platforms [@douglas_data_2023; @veselovsky_artificial_2023; @webb_too_2022].
+If possible, avoid using public survey links.
+One possible workaround would be to first create a public link with a screener.
+Then after participants are verified through the screener, send a private, unique link. <br><br>
+If a workaround is not possible and you need to use a public link, some suggestions that can help you both secure your instrument and detect fraud include the following [@arndt_collecting_2022; @simone_how_2019; @teitcher_detecting_2015]:
+- Not posting the link on social media
+- Using CAPTCHA verification
+- Using tools that allow you to block suspicious geolocations
+- Not automating payment upon survey completion
+- Including open-ended questions
+- Building attention/logic checks into the survey
+- Use response matching on a control variable (ask the same question multiple times)
+- Asking some of the same questions twice (once early on and again at the end) <br><br>
+Even with these additions to the survey, you will want to check your data thoroughly before analyzing it and before providing payments to participants. <br><br>

 ### Tracking data collection